scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 :::{figure} notebook_start.png
 :label: fig:notebook_start
-**Initiating `echodataflow` in a Jupyter Notebook:** once one has a set of "recipe" configuration files, they can initiate the workflow in a notebook cell with `echodataflow_start` command.
+**Initiating `echodataflow` in a Jupyter Notebook:** Once one has a set of "recipe" configuration files, they can initiate the workflow in a notebook cell with `echodataflow_start` command.
 :::

 :::{figure} case_study.png